0xr10t/UniteDefiProject/README.md

 # MeowSwap Frontend

-This is the frontend for **MeowSwap**, a cross-chain DeFi protocol focused on Dutch auctions and seamless swaps, with special support for the Tron blockchain.
+This is the frontend for **MeowSwap**, a cross-chain DeFi protocol focused on Dutch auctions, limit orders, and seamless swaps, with special support for the Tron blockchain.
 The frontend is built with React, Vite, and Tailwind CSS, providing a fast, modern, and responsive user experience.

 ---